Naveenkariyappa/DQP-documentation/README.md

 <a name="Create-Questions"/>
 #### Create Questions

-Create Polls gives you the levereage to create polls, Once you create polls you can add questions to polls.
+Create Polls gives you the leverage to create polls, Once you create polls you can add questions to polls.
 Creating Polls can be achieved in two ways

   ##### Adding Questions from Hands on Excel
   Adding polls from hands on excel can be achieved by running through the following steps